 Under Biosecurity Regulation 58(4)(a)&(b), all staff who are involved with facilitating international arrivals must be aware of the biosecurity risks posed by their operations and know how to report them.

-A biosecurity awareness package designed to help FPOE operators meet these obligations will be available shortly.
+We have developed a draft biosecurity awareness package to help FPOE operators meet these obligations.

 Changes and variations to FPOEs

 Port authorities and first point operators are legally required to inform the department of material changes to their operations, facilities or processes.
 Examples include:

 - a change to the availability or condition of relevant facilities or infrastructure at the port (such as a container lift)

 - the addition of new berths or operators within the port environment

 - a significant increase in cruise traveler numbers